keithalewis/fms_sqlite/README.md

 so they can be passed as arguments to any SQLite C API function.
 The `fms_sqlite` library does not wrap all of the functions in the SQLite C API.

-An important but less understood C struct is [`sqlite3_value`](https://sqlite.org/c3ref/value.html).
+An important but less understood SQLite C struct is [`sqlite3_value`](https://sqlite.org/c3ref/value.html).
-It is used to convert the bits stored in SQLite to a well-defined type.
+It is used to convert the bits c contained in SQLite to a C type.

+## Example

 Create an in-memory database.
 ```cpp